standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 $ grunt
 ```

-This command will build the core assets and place them in `core/` and will
+This command will build the core assets and place them in `core/` and then
 build the documentation and place it in `docs/`.
 Behind the scenes it runs the
-following two individual commands.
+following two individual commands:

-### 2.2 Build core only
+#### 2.1.1 Build core only

 ```
 $ grunt core